microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Update-MgBetaEntitlementManagementAccessPackage.md

             - `[OSVersion <String>]`: cloudPcOperatingSystem
             - `[OnPremisesConnectionName <String>]`: The Azure network connection that is applied during the provisioning of Cloud PCs.
             - `[PartnerAgentInstallResults <IMicrosoftGraphCloudPcPartnerAgentInstallResult[]>]`: The results of every partner agent's installation status on Cloud PC.
-              - `[ErrorMessage <String>]`: Contains a detailed error message when the partner agent installation failed.
+              - `[ErrorMessage <String>]`:
               - `[InstallStatus <String>]`: cloudPcPartnerAgentInstallStatus
-              - `[IsThirdPartyPartner <Boolean?>]`: Indicates whether the partner agent is a third party.
-When true, the agent is a third-party (non-Microsoft) agent and when false, the agent is a Microsoft agent or isn't known.
-The default value is false.
+              - `[IsThirdPartyPartner <Boolean?>]`: Indicates if the partner agent is a third party.
+When 'TRUE' the agent is a third-party (non-Microsoft) agent and when 'FALSE' the agent is a Microsoft agent or isn't known.
+The default value is 'FALSE'
               - `[PartnerAgentName <String>]`: cloudPcPartnerAgentName
-              - `[Retriable <Boolean?>]`: Indicates whether the partner agent installation should be retried.
-The default value is false.
+              - `[Retriable <Boolean?>]`: Indicates if the partner agent is a third party.
+When 'TRUE' the agent is a third-party (non-Microsoft) agent and when 'FALSE' the agent is a Microsoft agent or isn't known.
+The default value is 'FALSE'
             - `[PowerState <String>]`: cloudPcPowerState
             - `[ProvisioningPolicyId <String>]`: The provisioning policy ID of the Cloud PC.
             - `[ProvisioningPolicyName <String>]`: The provisioning policy that is applied during the provisioning of Cloud PCs.